kumahq/kuma/docs/cmd/kumactl/kumactl_generate_user-token.md

       --group strings        group of the user
   -h, --help                 help for user-token
       --name string          name of the user
-      --valid-for duration   how long the token will be valid (for example "24h").
-If 0, then token has no expiration time
+      --valid-for duration   how long the token will be valid (for example "24h")
 ```

 ### Options inherited from parent commands